siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 constitutive symmetry.
 It belongs more deeply to the two-aspect stress structure of the probe itself.

-Appendix 216 makes the remaining step more precise by deriving the full weak interaction class for a static mass closure and reducing the gravity problem to one remaining coefficient in that class.
+Appendix 216 makes the remaining step more precise by deriving the full leading weak-field interaction class for a static mass closure and reducing the gravity problem to one remaining coefficient in that class.